-NMPC, as they call, is based on optimization.
-Thanks to the generalized structure of the scheme it can be used for solving other related and similar problems.
+NMPC, as they call it, is based on optimization.
+Thanks to the scheme’s generalized structure, it can be used for solving other related and similar problems.
 As the name suggests, NMPC is a variant of the model predictive control (MPC) that utilizes the non-linear model for the prediction calculation.
 But employing non-linearity increases the complexity of the problem exponentially.

 Using this scheme, it is possible to make predictions about the future state of the system based on the control acting on the system at that time.
 The prediction covers several future time steps.
-The aim of this NMPC scheme is to calculate a series of control inputs for the systems such that the system can optimize a well-defined objective (for example, obstacle avoidance or maintenance of the given constraints).
+This NMPC scheme aims to calculate a series of control inputs for the systems such that the system can optimize a well-defined objective (for example, obstacle avoidance or maintenance of the given constraints).

 The team has shown how NMPC could be used for UAV navigation.
 They demonstrate how this technique helps the UAV in coping up with the unknown and dynamic environment.
 Their work can give the unmanned vehicle advanced capabilities for navigating in the urban jungle where it needs to worry about the safety of both the people and the vehicle itself.

 Lindqvist and his teammates have used the NMPC-based algorithm for predicting the trajectory of the dynamic obstacle present in the environment.
 It also employs a classification model for differentiating between different types of trajectories generated by the NMPC scheme and predicting the future position.